Yovel1116/MyRecipe/README.md

 # MyRecipe
+## Description
 This project is a recipe management application developed in Java.
 It allows users to add, find, and delete recipes from a MySQL database using command-line interface (CLI) interaction.
 The application is packaged as a runnable JAR file, making it easy for users to download and use directly from the command line.

-# MyRecipe
-## Description
-This project is a recipe management application developed in Java.
-It allows users to add, find, and delete recipes from a MySQL database using command-line interface (CLI) interaction.

 ## Requirements
 * Java Runtime Environment (JRE) version 8 or higher